Gyflux-Deng/Gyflux-Deng/README.md

 - 👋 Hi, I’m @Gyflux-Deng
 - 👀 I’m interested in learning and exploring codings
-- 🌱 I’m currently learning in Digipen Singapore
+- 🌱 I’m currently studying in Digipen Singapore
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me gyflux.deng.school@gmail.com